niell-ion/crossing-docs/docs/crossing_setup.md

-### Connecting the Lights
+### Connecting the Gate Arm Lights

 * The crossing lights are located in the remote storage box on the trailer deck.

+* Refer to the page 15 of the W.C.
+Hayes 3597 Series OEM manual for detailed installation instructions.

-* Use the provided self-tapping screws and cable clips to mount the lights to the arm.
+* Use the provided self-tapping screws to mount the lights to the arm.

-* Refer to the WCH Manual for detailed documentation of light installation and recommended spacing.
+* Use the provided cable clips to affix the cable.
+Leave slack in the cable for drip points.

+* For installation distances, refer to page 15, figure 8 of the W.C.
+Hayes 3597 Series OEM manual - "Suggested Roadway Gate Arm Light Spacing"

+* Connect light cable to controller.

+* Ensure all connections are secure and fully seated, and that lights are receiving power.